maths/moodle-qbank_gitsync/doc/importwholecoursetomoodle.md

 `php importrepotomoodle.php -f "scratch-wholecourse/scratch-course"`

 Example 2:
 To import course context questions, quiz context questions and quiz structures into a course for the first time, you will need to point the script to the course directory and the course to import into (using either coursename -c or id -n).
-You will also need to specify context level but this will always be course (`-l "course"`).
+You will also need to specify context level but this will always be course (`-l "course"`) for Moodle 4 and (`-l "module"`) for Moodle 5+.

 `php importwholecoursetomoodle.php -r "C:\question_repos" -d "scratch-wholecourse/scratch-course" -l "course" -c "Course 2"`

+## Scenario 1: Re-importing questions into Moodle when the manifest files already exist

+You should specify the course manifest file path and context will be extracted from that.
+You can still enter a subdirectory to only re-import some of the questions.

+Import will only be possible if there are not updates to the questions in Moodle which haven't been exported.

+Only questions that have changed in the repo since the last import will be imported to Moodle (to avoid creating a new version in Moodle when nothing has changed).

+Quiz structure will not be updated.

-## Scenario 1: Importing questions into Moodle from an existing repo
+## Scenario 2: Importing questions into Moodle from an existing repo

 e.g. You have exported questions from one Moodle instance to create the repo and you want to import them into a different instance